CI and release readiness

 What CI usually cannot tell you

-CI usually cannot explain whether changed code touches a critical journey, whether coverage matches the risk, whether a recent incident changes the answer, or which evidence would make the team wait.
+CI only evaluates what the team has taught it to evaluate.
+It usually can't explain whether changed code touches a critical journey, whether coverage matches the risk of the change, whether a recent incident changes the answer, or which evidence would make the team wait.
+A pipeline with weak tests goes green just as brightly as a pipeline with strong ones.

 What should happen after CI passes